microtrain/bootcamp/03-BashScripting/01-Basics.md

 sudo a2ensite *
 sudo service apache2 restart
 ```
-Anding these statements togeather makes a copy/paste easier but that is about the only advantage.
+Anding these statements together makes a copy/paste easier but that is about the only advantage.

 [</> code](https://github.com/stack-x/restart_apache/commit/5292f0793b7d55e7afbec0d40876ff9e00a294e8) **Create a repository and initial commit**

-On GitHib [create a repository](https://help.github.com/articles/create-a-repo/) called *restart_apache*.
+On GitHub [create a repository](https://help.github.com/articles/create-a-repo/) called *restart_apache*.

 ![Create a Repo](/img/bash/create_repo.png)